Disability Awareness Training

 ”It was illuminating, well managed and informative.
 It provided valuable insight into the student’s world and provides some good advice. ” – Bruce T.

-For more information about our in-house, Worcester-based, or open disability awareness training courses please fill out the contact form below and one of our course leaders will get back to you.
+For more information about our in-house disability awareness training course please fill out the contact form below and one of our course leaders will get back to you.
 Alternatively, you can contact us on 01905 21717 or firstname.lastname@example.org.